clauswilke/structural_prediction_of_ER/molecular_dynamics/Amber/postproc/rmsf/readme_rmsf.txt

-Amir Shahmoradi, Wilke Lab., University of Texas Austin, 3:22 PM Friday July 25, 2013.
+Amir Shahmoradi, Tuesday 10:51 PM January 21, 2014, Wilke Lab, ICMB, University of Texas Austin

-This directory contains the (Amber cpptraj output) rmsf (root-mean-square-fluctuation per residue) files.
-Each file's name is detemined by the pdb_id + file_content (here, rmsf) + and the reference frame with respect to which the rmsf was calculated (inpcrd: the initial pdb coordinate file for MD simulation).
+	This directory contains the (Amber CPPTRAJ output) mean and standard_deviation of rmsf (root-mean-square-fluctuation per residue) and rmsd (root-mean-square-distance of all CA atoms from the original pdb structure) files.
+The convention for file naming is the following:

+		<pdb name> _ <chain id> _ <reference structure to which fitting was made (Cpdb stands for Crystal pdb)> _ <the backbone atom used for fluctuation calculation (CA)> .rmsf
+		<pdb name> _ <chain id> _ <reference structure to which fitting was made (Cpdb stands for Crystal pdb)> _ <the backbone atom used for fluctuation calculation (CA)> .rmsd

-The subdirectory 'src' contains the input scripts to Amber cpptraj software that was used to calculate the rmsf values.
+	The subdirectory 'src' contains the input scripts to Amber CPPTRAJ software used to calculate the rmsf values.
+First the mdcrd files from MD simulations for each pdb structure are corrected and combined into a single '*_image.mdrcd' files.
+The necessary scripts are in the subdirectory 'image'.
-The rmsf values are calculated based on the positions of only CA atoms of the protein backbone.
-Otherwise, if all atoms in the amino acid are used, then the name of the corresponding rmsf and rmsd files have '_all' at the end.

-My latest file naming convention is given in the example below:

-	2FP7_B_rmsf_CA_ref_pdb.txt

-		"2FP7_B" is the name of the protein.
-		"rmsf" or "rmsd" indicates the type of the calculation.
-		"CA" implies that the fitting and fluctuation calculations are all based on the positions of only CA atoms in the protein backbone.
-		"ref_pdb" indicates that the original protein crystal structure is used as the reference for fitting of the MD trajectories.

-Amir Shahmoradi, Wilke Lab., University of Texas Austin, 9:49 PM Saturday January 18, 2013.
+	Then the rmsf values are calculated using the CPPTRAJ scripts in subdirectory 'rmsf'.